-Prerequisite Foundations of Art and Painting 2
+Prerequisite Art 101 and Painting 1 or instructor approval

 Course Description: This course builds skills and expands concepts developed in Painting 1.
 Students will be encouraged to find their own artistic voice through explorations moving from realistic to abstraction.

 Ceramics 1